-4.8 Rough Altitude Adjustment
+4.7 Altitude and azimuth Adjustment

 The altitude of the R.A. axis must match the latitude of your observing site.
-Refer to Fig. 4.15 for locating all the relevant parts of the mount.
+In order to adjust the altitude, you will act on the altitude adjustment screw shown in Fig. 4.11.

-Fig. 4.11: Mount on base adapter.
+Fig. 4.11: Altitude adjustment screw (1).